Ethertaco/TEPL---The-Team-Ethertaco-Public-License/README.md

-> [!WARNING]
+> [!IMPORTANT]
-> **Major Update: TEPL Version 1.3 is the New Recommended Version**
+> **Critical Update: TEPL Version 1.3.1 is the New Recommended Version**
 >
-> We are excited to announce the release of **TEPL Version 1.3.0**, which now supersedes all previous versions and becomes the current stable and recommended license.
+> We have released **TEPL Version 1.3.1**, which now supersedes all previous versions and becomes the current stable and recommended license.
 >
-> Version 1.3 introduces significant legal enhancements, including:
-> - **A limited, non-commercial patent grant** (Section 2.5), which provides legal certainty for non-commercial users while maintaining a high barrier for commercial use.
-> - A more robust **"Reinstatement"** clause (Section 4.2), clarifying that reinstatement is at the sole discretion of the copyright holders.
-> - Explicit inclusion of **AI/ML training** and **paid support services** as "Commercial Use" (Section 1.4).
+> **Please read carefully:** While TEPL 1.3.0 introduced several enhancements, it inherited a critical flaw from previous versions: it was silent on patent rights.
+This created a potential legal risk ("patent trap") even for the non-commercial users we aim to protect.
 >
+> **TEPL Version 1.3.1 is a critical security and legal update that corrects this.** Its primary change is the addition of **Section 2.5, "Grant of Patent License for Non-Commercial Use."** This provides essential legal certainty and protection for our entire community.
+>
 > For a detailed list of all changes, please see our **[HISTORY.md](HISTORY.md)** file.
 >
-> All new and existing projects are strongly encouraged to use **[TEPL Version 1.3.0](TEPL-1.3.0.md)**.
+> **All new and existing projects are strongly encouraged to use [TEPL Version 1.3.1](TEPL-1.3.1.md).** Version 1.3.0 should be considered transitional and is not recommended for use.
 >
-> Previous versions (1.0, 1.1, 1.2) are now considered deprecated and are retained for historical reference only.
+> Previous versions (1.0, 1.1, 1.2, 1.3.0) are now considered deprecated and are retained for historical reference only.

 ---